Reducing Network Latency: Proven Methods

 Network latency is a “delay.”
 It’s how long it takes packets of information or data to reach the destination node from their initial source node.

 For instance, imagine a Connecticut server sends a data packet to a server in Istanbul.
 The packet gets sent from the source node at 05:25:00.000 GMT, and the destination node receives it at 5:25:00.145 GMT.
-In this instance, the path’s latency is 145 milliseconds (0.145 seconds), the difference between the two times.
+In this instance, the path’s latency is 145 milliseconds (0.145 seconds), which is the difference between the two times.

 Despite the lightning quickness with which data travels online, distance, delays, and the immutable obstacles of internet infrastructures make latency a fact of life.
 You can’t eliminate it, but you can minimize it.